theMILOlab/SPTCR-Seq-Pipeline/README.md

 ### 2. Preprocess Reads
         Preprocess the Reads for the Correction Pipeline.
 This script splits fusioned Reads, trims the Adapters from 10X & the aligns it for the TCR-sequences.

         ./2_Preprocess_Reads.sh
         usage: 2_Preprocess_Reads.sh [-h] [-n NAME] -i INPUT_FASTQ [-o OUTFOLDER] [-t THREADS] [-mem MEMORY] [-rep REPOSITORY] [-pri PRIMER]
                                 [-conf CONFIGURATION] [-chop PYCHOPPER] [-trim ADAPTER_TRIM]
                                 [-igb IGBLAST]

-                        -rep REPOSITORY         Path to the cloned Github Repository, default: ../ -conf CONFIGURATION     Path to the Primer Configuration File for PyChopper, default: ./REFERENCE/Primer/Pychopper/
+        -i INPUT_FASTQ          Path to the Input Fastq -o OUTFOLDER            Directory for the Outfolder, default: PWD -rep REPOSITORY         Path to the cloned Github Repository, default: ../ -conf CONFIGURATION     Path to the Primer Configuration File for PyChopper, default: ./REFERENCE/Primer/Pychopper/
                                 10XPrimers_pychopper_configuration.txt
         -pri PRIMER             Path to the Primer .fa File for PyChopper, default: ./REFERENCE/Primer/Pychopper/
                                 10XPrimers_pychopper.fa
-                        -n NAME                 Sample Name, if not specified it will default to the basename of the fastq_%d_%Y
-                        -a ADAPTER              Sequence of the R1 Adapter used for Library Preparation default: 'CTACACGACGCTCTTCCGATCT'
+        -n NAME                 Sample Name, if not specified it will default to the basename of the fastq_%d_%Y -a ADAPTER              Sequence of the R1 Adapter used for Library Preparation default: 'CTACACGACGCTCTTCCGATCT' -t THREADS              Number of Threads to use -chop PYCHOPPER         Specify if Reads should be made full length by Pychopper, default: True -igb IGBLAST            If True, the preprocessed Fastq is aligned with IgBLAST Following Processing., default: True -trim ADAPTER_TRIM      Specify if Reads should be from Adapters

+### 2. Cluster and Correct Reads
+        Clusters Reads basd on their VJ Annotation generated by IgBlast Alignment, next Reads are corrected using Rattle Algorithm.

+        ./3_Cluster_Correct.sh"
+        usage: 3_Cluster_Correct.sh [-h] [-n NAME] -i INPUT_FASTQ -b INPUT_IGB [-o OUTFOLDER] [-t THREADS] [-mem MEMORY] [-rep REPOSITORY] [-pri PRIMER] [-conf CONFIGURATION] [-igb IGBLAST]

-                        -t THREADS              Number of Threads to use -mem MEMORY             Maximum Memory to use for Barcode Matching -chop PYCHOPPER         Specify if Reads should be made full length by Pychopper, default: True -igb IGBLAST            If True, the preprocessed Fastq is aligned with IgBLAST Following Processing., default: True
+        -i INPUT_FASTQ          Path to the Input Fastq -i INPUT_IGB            Path to the Input IgBlast Result generated by 2_Preprocess_Reads.sh -n NAME                 Sample Name, if not specified it will default to the basename of the fastq_%d_%Y -o OUTFOLDER            Directory for the Outfolder, default: PWD -t THREADS              Number of Threads to use -igb IGBLAST            If True, the preprocessed Fastq is aligned with IgBLAST Following Processing., default: True -rep REPOSITORY         Path to the cloned Github Repository, default: ../
-                        -trim ADAPTER_TRIM      Specify if Reads should be from Adapters